Google Reviews Export and Local Business Reputation Monitor

 How do I analyze only negative Google reviews?

-Does this work for any kind of business?
+Does this scraper work for any kind of business?
 Yes.
-Restaurants, hotels, retail, services, healthcare, any business with a Google Maps listing.
+Restaurants, hotels, retail, services, healthcare, any listing that appears on Google Maps.

 Can I search by business name instead of pasting a URL?